-See "Hydraulic System Schematic - Vacuum Fan Motor System" in Lubrication and Maintenance section.
+See "Hydraulic System Schematic - Vacuum Fan Motor System" on page 6-40 in Lubrication and Maintenance section.

 The valve block also contains a check valve that prevents vacuum fan from operating in wrong direction if pressure is applied to return side of motor and allows fan to coast to a stop when tractor hydraulic control is returned to neutral.